-It is argued that kuru and other prion diseases that affect humans are "just variants of the same disease (as) all of these diseases consist of a prion infection in the brain" (Waldman and Lamb 2004:204).
+Arguably, kuru and other prion diseases that affect humans are "just variants of the same disease (as) all of these diseases consist of a prion infection in the brain" (Waldman and Lamb 2004:204).
 If sporadic and variant CJD are similar diseases, with similar causes, then they could be categorised together.
 If the variant disease is combined, with the sporadic disease, then the total number of official CJD deaths in the UK rises from nearly 200, to nearly 2,000, at the end of 2016.
-This is combining the sporadic CJD with the variant CJD.
+This is by combining the sporadic CJD with the variant CJD.
 The figures for CJD would also be higher if 'possible' cases of CJD were included as well as definite and probable cases.

 The number of cases of sporadic CJD has doubled since the middle of the 1990s which justifies the enforcement of food safety regulations.
 The Edinburgh University CJD Figures provide the latest information.

 Reference: Waldman, M. and Lamb, M. (2004), Dying for a Hamburger: Modern Meat Processing and the Epidemic of Alzheimer's Disease, New York: Thomas Dunne Books